 Let’s look at the diagram below.
-It may be easier to understand what I am describing by referring with this diagram.
+It may be easier to understand what I am describing by referring to this diagram.

-Swords made before Muromachi period (before 1392) are called Tachi (f太刀).
-Swords made after the Muromachi (室町) are called Katana (刀) and wakizashi (脇差).
+Swords made before the Muromachi period (before 1392) are called Tachi (太刀).
+Swords made after the Muromachi (室町) period are called Katana (刀) and Wakizashi (脇差).
 Tanto is a short dagger.
-Tanto were made through out the time.
-Difference between Tachi and Katana is how they were worn.
-Tachi was suspended from the waste belt, the blade side facing down.
+Tanto was made throughout time.
+The difference between Tachi and Katana is how they were worn.
+Tachi was suspended from one’s waist belt, the blade side facing down.
 Swords maker’s name was inscribed facing outside on its hilt when it was worn.
-Katana and Wakizashi (called Daisho -大小- means large and small) were thrust between the belt and body, the blade side up.
+Katana and Wakizashi (called Daisho -大小- means large and small) were thrust between the belt and body both together, the blade side up.
 Swords maker’s name was inscribed facing outside on its handle when it was worn.
 When you face the maker’s inscription, if the blade comes on the right, that is Tachi.
 When you face the maker’s inscription, if the blade comes on left, that is Katana and Wakizashi.

 Ko-To (古刀) Shin-To (新刀) Shinshin-To (新々刀) Gendai-To (現代刀)

 Ko-To is the swords made from the Heian period(794-1192) to the beginning of the Keicho Era(1597-1615).
 Shin-To is the swords made from around Keicho Era (1596-1615) to Tenmei Era(1781- 1789).
 Shinshin-To is the swords made during Bakumatu time (幕末期 1789-1868).
 Gendai-To is the sword made after the Meiji Restoration (明治1868) until now.
 Keep in mind, even though the political history changed by a particular emperor or Shogun who became the top power at any given time in a precise day and year, sword style changed gradually.